Time Management Training Courses

 - Remember that just because you are invited to a meeting, you don’t need to attend.
 Do not automatically accept meeting requests.
 Stop and think about whether it will be a good use of time or if there is some other way of participating (sending in an email update) that would be more efficient.

-This analysis forms the basis for improving your time management skills.
+This analysis forms the basis for improving your time management, as it gives you clarity on what your most impactful and important tasks are.

 The Pareto principle is also known as the 80:20 rule.